What is optic neuritis?

 In some cases, you may not need any treatment for optic neuritis.
 After a few weeks, it may go away on its own and your vision will return to normal.
 This is more likely if you don’t have another health condition that has triggered the optic neuritis.

-Sometimes a health care provider may recommend a brief course of steroids, usually injected into your vein, to help your vision improve more quickly and minimize inflammation and swelling.
+Sometimes your healthcare provider may recommend a brief course of steroids, usually injected into your vein, to help your vision improve more quickly and minimize inflammation and swelling.

 You may also need treatment for another health condition if it’s considered the source of your optic neuritis.